abadid/cmsc424-spring2018/project2/README.md

 `reportmin`

-Here again, `SW` is listed as the `airlineid` with minimal sales in `airlinesales`, but it did not get inserted into the `reportmin` table because `SW` was already the minimum `airlineid` prior to this transaction.
+Here again, `SW` is listed as the `airlineid` with minimal sales in `airlinesales`, but an additional record for `SW` did not get inserted into the `reportmin` table because `SW` was already the minimum `airlineid` prior to this transaction.

 Now, if we delete the following tuple from `ticketsales`: `(T2, AA101, cust0, 2016-08-10)` we would have: